The air was listless.

 development of a Down’s child.

 what wisdom had been discovered about those in need of special

 care during the last hundred years of the before-time.
-The ideas and

-shared living families brought Heartmender Smith to Sanctuary right in
+families brought Heartmender Smith to Sanctuary right in the

-care had a home in Sanctuary.
+of special care had a home in Sanctuary.
 Over time this

 In the beginning he was just John Smith.